grahamblevins/laravel-assets/README.md

 Add an `assets.php` to your `app/config` directory.
 Specify environment configurations by adding an `assets.php` to each environment directory in your `app/config` directory.

+At least one `media` type is required as a key in the `styles` array.
+But there is no limit to the number of stylesheets.

 ```php
 <?php